m9p909/personal-log/README.md

 - The build should produce 4 builds eventually.
 1 for the Web, 1 for backend, 1 for android.
 IOS will need to wait until I have an ios device.

+## CI/CD

+I have setup some ci with circle CI.

+Now I need to figure out how to deploy it.
+Heroku seems like a good option because it has a very strong free tier.